 • Skin problems that don’t go away easily

 • Night sweats

 All of these symptoms may indicate that your immune system is starting to weaken and fail hugely.
 You may also notice that you easily catch common illnesses such as cough and colds.

 You are highly encouraged to consult your doctor at the first signs of possible HIV infection.
 Especially if you have risky sexual behaviours or have continuously been exposed to bodily fluids.

 The HIV virus lives in bodily fluids, such as:

 Saliva and sweat may contain the virus, but in such low amounts that cannot infect others.
 Hence, activities such as towel-sharing or kissing are thought to have no direct participation in spreading the virus.

-Most HIV cases in the UK are contracted through unprotected sex.
+Most HIV cases in the EU are contracted through unprotected sex.
 Around 95% of cases started off from casual sex and unprotected vaginal, oral, and anal sexual activities.
 Sharing sex toys is also included.

 The remaining 5% of HIV cases were contracted through non-sexual means such as:

 • Needle sharing for frequent IV drug users